xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

 deployed, run database migrations, install dependencies etc.

-An [application revision][] is a zipfile or tarball containing the code/resources to be deployed, it's usually created by packaging up your entire repo but can be a sub-directory of the repo if desired.
+An [application revision][] is a zipfile or tarball containing the code/resources to be deployed.
+It's usually created by packaging up your entire repo but can be a sub-directory of the repo if desired.
 The `AppSpec` file must be stored in the application revision as `<application-root>/appspec.yml`.